kobotoolbox/kobo-install/readme.md

 If you have already installed `KoBoToolbox` with `kobo-docker` prior March 2019, you **must** complete [a manual upgrade process](https://github.com/kobotoolbox/kobo-docker/#important-notice-when-upgrading-from-commit-5c2ef02-march-4-2019-or-earlier) before using this repository. **If you do not, `kobo-install` will not be able to start.**

+## Versions

+Branch `stable` is the recommended branch to use `kobo-install` on your production environment.
+Just run `git checkout stable` before your first run.

+Branch `master` is a pre-release of next stable version.
+It contains new features and bug fixes.

+Other branches are for development purposes.

 ## Usage